How to Choose the Best Antarctica Cruise & What You Can Expect

 Stunning Landscapes

-Most of all the spectacularness of the pristine landscapes will just blow your mind.
-The most pristine white snow blankets untouched mountains in all directions.
-On calm days, some of the bays we parked in were so still, flat, and glass-like it felt like you could step right off the boat and skate across the water.
-With almost 24 hours of summer light, the evenings brought strange and otherworldly colors to the sky.
+With almost 24 hours of summer light each day, the evenings brought strange and otherworldly colors to the sky.
 Sometimes inverted clouds would meet the sea, cutting out the light and creating a grayish-blue twilight that hung over the water like a layer of cool whip on a blueberry pie.
 Other nights when the sky was clear, the reflections from the sun would paint bright yellows and pinks across the sky.

-Important Note: Because the weather is unpredictable, activities can be canceled at any time due to weather conditions.
+Note: Because the weather is unpredictable, activities can be canceled at any time due to weather conditions.

-Snowshoeing: One of the best ways to explore Antarctica is on a guided snowshoe tour.
+- Snowshoeing: One of the best ways to explore Antarctica is on a guided snowshoe tour.
 Through this experience, you’ll be able to travel across the icy landscape, take in unforgettable views, and maybe even run into a penguin colony or two.

-Kayaking: While kayaking in Antarctica, you’ll have the opportunity to get up close and personal with countless icebergs and floating sea ice.
+- Kayaking: While kayaking in Antarctica, you’ll have the opportunity to get up-close and personal with countless icebergs and floating sea ice.
 Glide among and around them, but also be sure to keep an eye out for wildlife.
 You may just happen upon a penguin or maybe even a whale if you’re lucky.

-Camping: For those interested in sleeping on land, you may just have the opportunity to spend a night camped out on the ice.
-Depending upon the weather conditions, you can either sleep in a tent or wrapped up in a bivvy bag under the stars – either way, be sure to wear lots of warm clothes.
+- Camping: For those interested in sleeping on land, you may just have the opportunity to spend a night camped out on the ice.
+Depending upon the weather conditions, you can either sleep in a tent or wrapped up in a bivvy bag under the stars—either way, be sure to wear lots of warm clothes.

-Polar Plunge: A truly once-in-a-lifetime opportunity, the polar plunge provides participants with the chance to jump into the icy cold waters of Antarctica.
+- Polar Plunge: A truly once-in-a-lifetime opportunity, the polar plunge provides participants with the chance to jump into the icy cold waters of Antarctica.
 It only lasts a few seconds, but that’s really all you need to appreciate how truly cold this water really is!

-Choosing the Right Ship to Cruise Antarctica
+Choosing the Best Ship to Cruise Antarctica

 Lots of cruise companies are now offering itineraries to visit Antarctica.
 Choosing the right ship can make a big difference in your experience.

-To begin with, not all ships are allowed to do shore landings.
+Not all ships are allowed to do shore landings.
 Only those with fewer than 500 passengers can offer land excursions.
 Furthermore, only 100 people are allowed on shore at any one given time.
 This means larger ships typically make fewer landings and passengers are allotted less time to explore.
 If you wish to spend more time on land, it’s in your best interest to choose a smaller ship, ideally one with 200 or fewer passengers.

 In addition to this, most itineraries will only take you along the Antarctic Peninsula.
 This is a small arm of ice that extends north towards South America.
-Most animal life lives within this zone, in the South Shetland Islands and near and around the Peninsula.
+Most animal life lives within this zone in the South Shetland Islands and near and around the Peninsula.
 Popular stops around this area include Elephant Point, Deception Island, Barrientos Island, Paradise Bay, and Port Lockroy, among others.

-If you wish to explore beyond the Peninsula, there are cruises that depart from New Zealand and travel to Ross Sea.
+If you want to explore beyond the Peninsula, there are cruises that depart from New Zealand and travel to Ross Sea.
 That being said, these cruises are typically much longer, as the destination is quite far away, and they are much more expensive.
 Alternatively, some cruises travel deeper along the Antarctic Peninsula and end beyond the Antarctic Circle.
 Again, however, these cruises are typically longer and very weather-dependent.

 Finally, it’s important to note that not all ships are created equal.
 There are a variety of different ships out there that offer different amenities, services, and excursions.
 From luxury cruises to mid-range cruises, standard expedition cruises, and fly-in cruises (where you skip the Drake Passage), there are lots of options to consider.
 Given this, it’s best to be mindful of your priorities and to choose accordingly, so you can be sure to select the best cruise to Antarctica.